Dentures at Melton Dental Group

 - Mastication– chewing ability is improved by replacing missing teeth.

-- Phonetics- replacing missing front teeth improves the pronunciation of words.
+- Phonetics– Replacing missing front teeth improves your ability to speak and pronounce words.

-- Self-Esteem- patients feel better about themselves when they don’t have any missing teeth.
+- Boost in confidence– Patients feel better about themselves when they don’t have any missing teeth.

 Complete (Full) Dentures